budlabs/typiskt/manifest.d/readme.md

 - wc - get size of text blocks before centering them
 - tput (ncurses) - get escape codes
 - getopt - long-option support
 - curl - only used in [add-gtypist-exercises.sh](./config/add-gtypist-exercises.sh)
+- md5sum - used for various caching functions.
+- date - to display highscore table

 If these commands are not installed they should be available in most distributions official package repositories, but you probably already have them.